 Methods: A stratified randomization approach allocated 4 preschool centers serving children in families affected by poverty sites (18 classrooms) to receive enhanced implementation support (i.e., treatment) and 5 sites (20 classrooms) to standard support (i.e., control) before school began.
 The study was conducted in the 2018-2019 school year, and the Re-AIM framework guided the evaluation.
 T-test comparisons examined differences between conditions at the end of the school year.
 Additional multilevel regression analyses are planned that account for nesting of the data structure and control for key demographics.
 Maintenance assessments are ongoing, and those results will be added before the presentation.

 Results: Indicators of Adoption and Implementation were significantly different between groups.
-Specifically, teachers in the enhanced condition reported greater readiness for change (=.04), fewer barriers to implementation (p =.008), and higher feasibility (p=.05) and appropriateness (p=.03) of WISE.
+Specifically, teachers in the enhanced condition reported greater readiness for change (p =.04), fewer barriers to implementation (p =.008), and higher feasibility (p=.05) and appropriateness (p=.03) of WISE.
 For Implementation fidelity, there were significant differences for 3 of the 4 WISE practices (all p < .03, effect sizes > .80).
 Educators reported reach of lessons was greater in the enhanced group, but not significantly so (69% basic, 76% enhanced).
 Child carotenoid levels increased in both groups but did not differ between conditions.
 Changes in child Body Mass Index were not different between groups.
 The cost of the enhanced implementation averaged $274 per classroom per year.

 Conclusions: A set of stakeholder-driven implementation strategies improved the adoption, reach, and implementation of the WISE intervention in Head Start.
 Engagement of key stakeholders in the selection and tailoring of implementation strategies may prove a key approach to improving uptake of evidence in the early care and education setting.